-Spelling Grammar Composition Creating nouns Indicating degrees of possibility using adverbs Uses sentence length and sentence complexity for effect using -ity suffix Use of modal verbs Selects the appropriate level of sentence complexity, recognising when a simple construction or succinctness is most appropriate Creating nouns Using dashes or commas to indicate parenthesis Uses punctuation for effect using -ness suffix Creating nouns Use of commas to clarify meaning or avoid ambiguity Controls the length, pacing and detail in their writing; varies pace through the use of different sentence lengths, moving between dialogue and reported speech or verb strings e.g He dashed to the waiting limo, wrenched the door open and leapt into the driver's seat. using -ship suffix Homophones & Near Makes precise and effective use of expanded noun phrases modifiers before and after the noun, and through considered use of adverbials, using expanded noun phrases to convey complicated information concisely e.g. a shy boy with pale, delicate features; a soft material that can be moulded Makes use of structure that do not reflect spoken language e.g. It had been a strange day and it was about to get stranger; brazenly, without a care in the world Homophones Use the perfect form of verbs to mark relationships of time and cause e.g. He had eaten lunch when you arrived.
-Considers and evaluates different viewpoints own and others, biased and unbalanced) Words with an , Maintains an appropriate balance between dialogue and narrative /or/ sound spelt Uses expressive and figurative language 'or' Words with /or/ Constructs appropriate introduction and conclusions in non-fiction and varies openings and endings in narrative e.g. opening with sound spelt 'au' dialogue or action; closing with a reflective comment or moral Convert nouns or adjectives into verbs using the suffix -ate
+Age Related Spelling Grammar Composition Creating nouns Indicating degrees of possibility using adverbs Uses sentence length and sentence complexity for effect using -ity suffix Use of modal verbs Selects the appropriate level of sentence complexity, recognising when a simple construction or succinctness is most appropriate Creating nouns Using dashes or commas to indicate parenthesis Uses punctuation for effect using -ness suffix Creating nouns Use of commas to clarify meaning or avoid ambiguity Controls the length, pacing and detail in their writing; varies pace through the use of different sentence lengths, moving between dialogue and reported speech or verb strings e.g He dashed to the waiting limo, wrenched the door open and leapt into the driver's seat. using -ship Makes precise and effective use of expanded noun phrases Makes use of structure that do not reflect spoken language e.g. /t suffix modifiers before and after the noun, and through considered use had been a strange day and it was about to get stranger; brazenly, Homophones & Near of adverbials, using expanded noun phrases to convey complicated information concisely e.g. a shy boy with pale, delicate features; a soft material that can be moulded without a care in the world Homophones Use the perfect form of verbs to mark relationships of time and cause e.g. He had eaten lunch when you arrived.
+Considers and evaluates different viewpoints own and others, biased and unbalanced) Words with an Maintains an appropriate balance between dialogue and narrative /or/ sound spelt Uses expressive and figurative language 'or' Constructs appropriate introduction and conclusions in non-fiction Words with /or/ and varies openings and endings in narrative e.g. opening with sound spelt 'au' dialogue or action; closing with a reflective comment or moral Convert nouns or adjectives DISCUSSION Devices to build cohesion within a paragraph and across paragraphs.
+For example: In exploring persuasive texts, and those presenting a particular argument, distinguish and discuss any texts which seem to be trying into verbs using 3 the suffix -ate